yyx990803/matrix.js/README.md

 [MX.Object3D](#mxobject3d)

-There are a few other extensions such as `MX.Scene` and `MX.rotationControl`,
+There are a few other extensions such as `MX.Scene` and `MX.rotationControl`, and pre-built objects such as `MX.Box`, `MX.Coords` and `MX.TexturedBox` which can all be separately loaded as needed.
+For usage of these extensions, please refer to the `examples` folder.

 ---